Bridge (graph theory)

 In graph theory, a bridge, isthmus, cut-edge, or cut arc is an edge of a graph whose deletion increases the graph's number of connected components.
 Equivalently, an edge is a bridge if and only if it is not contained in any cycle.
 For a connected graph, a bridge can uniquely determine a cut.
 A graph is said to be bridgeless or isthmus-free if it contains no bridges.

-This type of bridge should be distinguished from an unrelated meaning of "bridge" in graph theory, a subgraph separated from the rest of the graph by a specified subset of vertices; see bridge.
+This type of bridge should be distinguished from an unrelated meaning of "bridge" in graph theory, a subgraph separated from the rest of the graph by a specified subset of vertices; see bridge in the Glossary of graph theory.

 Trees and forests

 A graph with $n$ nodes can contain at most $n-1$ bridges, since adding additional edges must create a cycle.
 The graphs with exactly $n-1$ bridges are exactly the trees, and the graphs in which every edge is a bridge are exactly the forests.

 In every undirected graph, there is an equivalence relation on the vertices according to which two vertices are related to each other whenever there are two edge-disjoint paths connecting them.
 (Every vertex is related to itself via two length-zero paths, which are identical but nevertheless edge-disjoint.)
 The equivalence classes of this relation are called 2-edge-connected components, and the bridges of the graph are exactly the edges whose endpoints belong to different components.
 The bridge-block tree of the graph has a vertex for every nontrivial component and an edge for every bridge.